By Selina Chong

 As the arts and culture sector in Singapore continues to develop, The Studios should be lauded for supporting numerous local artists since 2003, providing a stage for emerging voices and compelling narratives.

 The Studios series runs from 28 Mar – 27 Apr 2019 at Esplanade – Theatres on the Bay.

-My Grandfather’s Road (RHDS) is by Neo Kim Seng and runs 18 – 21 Apr 2019 at the Esplanade Theatre Studio, with different cast members for the English and Mandarin performances.
+My Grandfather’s Road (RHDS) is by Neo Kim Seng and runs 18 – 21 Apr 2019 at the Esplanade Theatre Studio, with different cast members for the English and Cantonese performances.
 Get your tickets here.

 RAW: Machine Empathy Crash Course is a work-in-progress by CulturFix written by Bani Haykal and directed by Bani Haykal and Shawn Chua.
 It runs 25 – 27 Apr 2019 at the Esplanade Annexe Studio.
 Free admission.
 Please register here.

 Guest Contributor Selina Chong is an avid theatre fan and occasionally reviews productions.
 She’s immensely proud of the fact there’s so much to look forward to in the local theatre scene, at any given time.
 She recently completed an MA in History of Art in London.